dankamongmen/notcurses/INSTALL.md

 Install build dependencies:

-`dnf install cmake doctest-devel libdeflate-devel ncurses-devel gpm-devel libqrcodegen-devel libunistring-devel OpenImageIO-devel pandoc`
+`dnf install cmake doctest-devel libdeflate-devel unibilium-devel gpm-devel libqrcodegen-devel libunistring-devel OpenImageIO-devel pandoc`

 If you only intend to build core Notcurses (without multimedia support), you can omit `OpenImageIO-devel`.
 If you're building outside Fedora Core (e.g. with